-- 1. Select Maintenance > Download > TFTP File Download. - 2.
-From the File Type list, select the type of file you want to download to the switch.
-For more information, see Download File Types. - Archive.
+- 2. From the File Type list, select the type of file you want to download to the switch.
+For more information, see Download File Types on page 232. - Archive.
 Software image file.

 Note: The system always downloads the software image to the non-active image.